 If so, know that you are not alone.
 Sleep deprivation is an all too common complaint for adults and children alike, especially in a vibrant, hustling, bustling city that never sleeps like Hong Kong.

-While insomnia is a common chronic sleep disorder that doesn’t mean we simply resign ourselves to sleepless nights.
+But, that doesn’t mean we simply resign ourselves to sleepless nights.
 As a wellness coach, I have supported many clients whose lives have significantly improved since overcoming their sleep struggles.

 Good quality sleep is a key part of a healthy lifestyle, benefiting your physical, mental, emotional health and wellbeing, and more.
 When we sleep, our bodies work to support healthy brain function and maintain a healthy heart and weight.
 In children and teens, sleep also helps to support growth and development.
 Sleep is just as important as a healthy diet and exercise.